splunk/public-o11y-docs/sp-oncall/get-started/getting-started-spoc.rst

     -  We recommend standardizing your team names to clearly delineate across teams.
 You can choose team names based on service, internal team name, and so on.
 Use whatever makes sense to your organization, but aim for consistency.

-- :ref:`Invite Users <manage-users-spoc>` and Declare Admins - Once you've built a few teams, the next step is to add people.
+- :ref:`Invite Users <manage-users>` and Declare Admins - Once you've built a few teams, the next step is to add people.
 You can add invited users.
 Then, establish a hierarchy of users based on user roles.
 For example, admins, users, and :ref:`Team Admins <team-admin-setup>`.

 - :ref:`Build Rotations <rotation-setup>`-  Rotations are your recurring on-call schedules—basically groups of on-call shifts.
 A shift is shared across a number of people.